HomeTriangle Guide: Indoor Plants That Are Unsafe For Kids And Pets

 Cyclamen

-Cyclamen is a dark-leafed plant that produces brightly colored flowers ranging from white to red and these flowers makes them so enticing to homeowners.
+Cyclamen is a dark-leafed plant that produces brightly coloured flowers ranging from white to red and these flowers makes them so enticing to homeowners.
 But be careful as these plants can cause diarrhoea and vomiting when consumed.
 We suggest you stay away from these plants if you have small children or pets at home.

 plants